Can sole traders get a loan?

 How do I apply for a sole trader business loan?

 • Financials.
-You should have records highlighting your profits and losses and at least 2 years of tax returns.
+Have records highlighting your profits and losses and at least 2 years of tax returns and your notice of assessment.

 • Business credit score.
-You can unlock lower interest rates with a Good or Excellent business credit score.
+Unlock lower interest rates with a Good or Excellent business credit score.

 • Security.
 Sole traders can use commercial property to secure a loan.
 You could use a residential property too.